aalexandr6/ReactPortfolio/README.md

 ## Usage

-The application is deployed on GitHub Pages at the following link: https://aalexandr6.github.io/reactportfolio/
+The application is deployed on GitHub Pages at the following link: [My Portfolio](https://aalexandr6.github.io/ReactPortfolio/)

 The application can be run locally by running `npm start` in the terminal.